 Reasons for this might include the fiber content and the minerals present in peanuts.

 Potassium can reduce the negative impact of sodium intake, say the AHA.

 The nutritional and health value of peanuts will also depend on the processing, which can add a lot of salt, sugar, and fat.

 Peanuts, like beans and legumes, contain fiber.
 The American Diabetes Association encourage people with diabetes to eat fiber as people because it can:

 - make a person feel full for longer and after eating less

 - reduce or slow the absorptions of glucose

 The same factors that reduce the risk of developing type 2 diabetes also lower the risk of it progressing and leading to complications.

-Peanuts contain omega-6 fatty acids in higher quantities than other nuts.
+Peanuts contain omega-6 fatty acids in

 However, other research indicates that omega-6 fats may reduce the risk of type 2 diabetes.